惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 How U.S. sunscreen formulations are changing

 In recent years, health advocates and consumer protection groups have raised some safety concerns about certain ingredients in some sunscreens.
-Spray-on sun protection can be flammable; others have been recalled for contamination with benzene, a carcinogen, the U.S. Food and Drug Administration notes.
+Spray-on sun protection can be flammable, and some spray-on sunscreens have been recalled for contamination with the carcinogen benzene, the FDA notes.
 Research also suggests that some chemical sunscreen ingredients may damage marine life, such as coral reefs.

-In 2019, the FDA released a study showing that certain molecules in chemical sunscreens—such as avobenzone, ecamsule, octocrylene and oxybenzone—may be absorbed into the bloodstream, calling for further investigation.
-Experts told Scientific American that it’s still unclear what, if any, risk those chemicals may pose to health.
+In 2019 the FDA released a study showing that certain molecules in chemical sunscreens—such as avobenzone, ecamsule, octocrylene and oxybenzone—may be absorbed into the bloodstream, calling for further investigation.
+Experts have told Scientific American that it’s still unclear what, if any, risk those chemicals may pose to health.

-“Insufficient data does not mean that’s a conclusion by us that they’re unsafe,” Theresa Michele, then the director of the FDA's Office of Nonprescription Drugs, told Scientific American in 2023.
+“Insufficient data does not mean that’s a conclusion by us that they’re unsafe,” said Theresa Michele, then the director of the FDA’s Office of Nonprescription Drugs, to Scientific American in 2023.
 “It just means we’re requesting additional data.”

 As that research continues, health experts emphasize that the risk of skin cancer is real—and stress the importance of wearing sunscreen to protect against it.